joeyhage/homebridge-spotify-speaker/README.md

 **Please read before using and facing any deceptions**

-The main purpose of this plugin is to expose a speaker in Homekit that is linked to a specific spotify device ID that will play a specific playlist once activated.
+The main purpose of this plugin is to expose a speaker in Homekit that is linked to a specific spotify device ID and that will play a specific playlist once activated.
 As of the current state, it is not a real speaker in Homekit, it's a lightbulb.
-A speaker accessory requires Airplay 2.
-With a lightbulb, you can toggle on/off and change the volume via the brightness setting.
+A speaker accessory requires Airplay 2 and Spotify is not Airplay 2 compatible yet (will it ever be!?).
+With a lightbulb, you can toggle on/off the playlist and change the volume via the brightness setting.

-I have one little feather friend at home, and I wanted an easy way to start playing its Spotify playlist when we leave home.
-Since Apple only supports Music in the Home app, I created this plugin to be able to have a simple switch to start playing a specific playlist on a specific device using Spotify Connect API.
+The primary use case for me is that we have a little feather friend at home, and I wanted an easy way to start playing its Spotify playlist when we leave home.
 I might improve it in the future, but for now this is what I needed.

-This is for my personal use, but I let the repo public if it could be of use to someone else.
-All the login logic is there for interacting with Spotify, you will find it in `src/spotify-api-wrapper.ts`.
-I made it easy to improve this plugin and add new features, PRs are the most welcome!
+I guess once Spotify will support Airplay 2, we will be able to play Spotify on the Homepod Mini, for example and this plugin won't have any purpose anymore.
+If you feel that something could be improved, PRs are the most welcome!

 ## Spotify Setup

 To use this plugin you must provide some authentication information to Spotify and those steps has to be done manually.

-1. Create a Spotify application
+1. Create a Spotify application in the developer's dashboard

     To do so, go to https://developer.spotify.com/dashboard and create an app.
 Once this is done you will have your clientId and clientSecret.